wwaterman12/Movie-App/README.md

 # Movie-App

-##Project MVP
+##MVP:
-* user authentication
+* HTML5 Geolocation Determine current user location.
-* return movie listings based on zipcode
-* allow users to rate movies (like/dislike)

-##Technologies
+* On a save, the location AND a comment about the location is stored in a database.
+* Login: This location is associated with the user.

+##technology
-* html
+* html5
-* css
+* CSS
-* Javascript
+* firebase
 * React JS
-* Firebase
-* OnConnect API
-* superagent

-##Next Steps
+##Next step
-* Research documentation for onConnect
+* get Geolocation working
-* map out all routes/views needed for project
+* map out all routes/views/components
-* create building environment
+* create build environment

-##Bonuses
-* import movie reviews for each movie
-* imbed video trailers for each movie
-* allow users to write personal reviews for each movie and rate (upvote/downvote)
-* allow users to view reviews they have made, edit, and delete reviews.
+##Bonus:

+* When two users have been at the same location... alert the user to find the other user IRL
+* MAYBE a map but...
+MAYBE